1

 Measles is a highly contagious viral respiratory disease that can spread rapidly through airborne particles.
 The United States is currently experiencing an outbreak of measles with over 1,000 confirmed cases nationwide.
 Symptoms including fever, cough, red eyes, and a rash typically develop 7-21 days after exposure.
 The best protection for measles is the MMR (measles, mumps, and rubella) vaccine, as 9 out of 10 unvaccinated people will become infected if exposed to the disease.

-The Colorado Department of Public Health and Environment offers up-to-date information on measles in Colorado, including a current list of known exposure locations.
-If you were at any of these locations during the exposure period and have developed symptoms, immediately contact your healthcare provider, emergency room, or an urgent care by phone and explain that you believe you may have been exposed to measles.
+The Colorado Department of Public Health and Environment offers up-to-date information on measles in Colorado.
+If you believe you may have been exposed to measles and have developed symptoms, immediately contact your healthcare provider, emergency room, or an urgent care by phone and explain that you believe you may have been exposed to measles.
 Calling ahead ensures the provider is equipped to handle measles, which prevents further exposures.

 Please contact Gilpin County Public Health at 303-582-5803 or email mlarson@gilpincounty.org if you have any questions, or for assistance in finding a healthcare location.